 - 1. Body temperature taken by thermometer: - a.
-Forehead thermometer (100.4° Fahrenheit) - b.
-Armpit thermometer (99° Fahrenheit or higher) - c.
-Oral Thermometer (99.5° Fahrenheit) - 2.
+Forehead thermometer (100.4o Fahrenheit) - b.
+Armpit thermometer (99o Fahrenheit or higher) - c.
+Oral Thermometer (99.50 Fahrenheit) - 2.
 Visual screening of discharge from eyes or ears. - 3.
 Visual check of staff member's overall state. - 4.
-Check to see if the staff member has one or more of the following signs and/or symptoms:

--Diarrhea -Abnormal breathing (e.g., fast breathing) -Body rash -Cough w/fever -Behavior changes (e.g., irritable, lethargic) -Ear or eye discharge -Body itching (scabies, lice infestation) -Disease conditions such as measles, chickenpox, mumps, scabies, common cold
+Check to see if the staff member has one or more of the following signs and/or - -Diarrhea - -Abnormal breathing (e.g., fast breathing) - -Body rash or flushed cheeks - -Cough w/fever - -Behavior changes (e.g., irritable, lethargic) - -Any ear or eye discharge (especially yellow or brown in color) - -Body itching (scabies, lice infestation) - -Disease conditions such as measles, chickenpox, mumps, scabies, common cold